wimpysworld/stream-sprout/README.md

 ## Configure Stream Sprout

-Copy the [example Stream Sprout configuration](https://github.com/wimpysworld/stream-sprout/blob/main/stream-sprout.yaml.example) file and edit it to suit your needs.
+Copy the [example Stream Sprout configuration](https://github.com/wimpysworld/stream-sprout/blob/main/stream-sprout.yaml.example) and edit it to suit your needs.
+Stream Sprout will look for a configuration file in the following locations, in this order:
+- Current working directory `./stream-sprout.yaml`
+- XDG configuration directory `$XDG_CONFIG_HOME/stream-sprout.yaml` (*Linux*) or `~/.config/stream-sprout.yaml` (*macOS*)
+- `/etc/stream-sprout.yaml`

+### Server

+The `server:` section is used to configure the RTMP server that Stream Sprout will listen on.
+If `archive_stream:` is `true` Stream Sprout will archive the stream to disk in the directory specified by `archive_path:`.

+### Services

 `services:` are arbitrarily named.
 Just create an entry for each RTMP destination you want to stream to.
+The example configuration includes example entries for Trovo, Twitch, and YouTube.

 ```yaml
 services: